Are you wondering which meat chicken breeds you should raise, Cornish Cross or Freedom Ranger?

 Females will have a fine, smooth finish when dressed and reach beautiful roasting size.
 Buying straight run chicks gives you some of each sex so that you can take advantage of the strong points both ways.
 Males will dress from three to four pounds in six to eight weeks, and females will take about one and a half weeks longer to reach the same size.”

-Murray McMurray Hatchery
+McMurray Hatchery

-Benefits of Raising Cornish Cross Meat Chickens
+Benefits of Raising the Cornish Cross Meat Chicken Breed

 Quicker to Raise

 Many find that you can raise Cornish Cross to butcher weight more quickly than other breeds.
 They seem to get to the 4-6 pound finishing range within 2 months of age.
-Afterwards, their growth rate seems to slow down… if you want to risk raising them longer for a larger carcass.
+Afterward, their growth rate seems to slow down… if you want to risk raising them longer for a larger carcass.

 Easier to Butcher

 The internal organs in this breed are easier to remove and because they spend so much time laying down, feathers often don’t grow on their breast.
-This means there are fewer feather to remove at butchering time.
+This means there are fewer feathers to remove at butchering time.

 Later Maturity